Skip to content

 What's next?¤

-Consult the examples first.
-They show how to interact with the API, and explain some useful facts about probabilistic numerical solvers.
+The examples show how to interact with the API and explain some valuable facts about probabilistic numerical solvers.
+They may be more instructive than the API docs.

 The advanced examples show applications of probabilistic numerical solvers, often in conjunction with external libraries.
 For example, this notebook shows how to combine ProbDiffEq with Optax, and this notebook does the same with BlackJAX.